tweedegolf/rust-training/book/src/foreign-function-interface.md

 ## Steps

-1. Add the `cc` build dependency, by adding to `Crate.toml` the lines:
+1. Add the `cc` build dependency, by adding to `Cargo.toml` the lines:
     ```toml
     [build-dependencies]
     cc = "1.0"